 The Broadcasting Act

-The Broadcasting Act regulates radio and TV broadcasting and on-demand audiovisual services.
-The Ministry of Culture is responsible for the Broadcasting Act and the accompanying regulations.
+Broadcasting and the provision of on-demand audiovisual services are regulated in the Broadcasting Act.
+The Ministry of Culture is responsible for the Act relating to broadcasting and on-demand audiovisual services and the accompanying regulations.

-The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on on-demand audiovisual media services, advertising, sponsoring and product placement, retransmission via cable networks, must carry rules and general provisions concerning the financing and organization of the NRK.
-The administration of the Broadcasting Act has mainly been delegated to the Norwegian Media Authority.
+The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on advertising, sponsoring and product placement, retransmission via cable networks, the distribution duty and general provisions on NRK’s organisation.
+The administration of the Broadcasting Act has largely been delegated to the Norwegian Media Authority.

-The Government announced in June 2017 the opportunity to apply for an agreement with the state to provide commercial public service broadcasting.
-The agreement has a duration of five years and the compensation is up to 135 million NOK annually.
-The public service remit includes obligations to deliver national news programs, Norwegian language programs for children and young people, first-time broadcasts of Norwegian film and television drama.
-The broadcaster will be required to have its main editorial office and news desk at least 100 km outside of central Oslo.
-The commercial public service broadcaster must deliver its programmes on both linear and nonlinear platforms.
-The application deadline is set to 23 September 2017.
+The public service remit includes obligations to deliver self-produced national news programmes supported by a central news desk, Norwegian-language programmes for children and young people, first-time broadcasts of Norwegian film and television drama.
+The broadcaster will be required to have its main editorial office and central news desk at least 100 km outside of central Oslo.
+The public service broadcaster must deliver its programmes on both linear and nonlinear platforms.

 - The coverage of NRK’s digital radio services must correspond to that of the channel NRK P1 on FM.

-- The commercial DAB blocks must cover at least 90 per cent of the population.
+- The commercial DAB block must cover at least 90 per cent of the population.

-- Digital radio must represent added value for listeners in terms of technology and content.
+- Digital radio services must give listeners added value in terms of technology and content.